mohder79/Bybit-API/README.md

 ```

-The above code will check if the symbol 'BTCUSDT' exists on the Binance platform and retrieve its instrument information, including minimum leverage, maximum leverage, maximum order quantity, and price tick size.
+The above code will check if the symbol 'BTCUSDT' exists on the Bybit platform and retrieve its instrument information, including minimum leverage, maximum leverage, maximum order quantity, and price tick size.
 If the symbol exists, the output will be printed to the console.
 If it doesn't exist, the instrument_info function will return False.

 output :